elalienx/lendo-shopping-cart/README.md

 To run locally clone this repository into your computer and then:

-1. Install dependencies using `npm clean-install` to ensure using the same version as the project.
+1. Install dependencies using `npm clean-install` to ensure using the same versions as the project.
-1. Run using `npm run dev`.
+1. Run using `npm run dev`
-1. Open your browser and navigate to `http://localhost:5173`.
+1. Open your browser and navigate to `http://localhost:5173`

 ## Features